yamunariver/Az104/README.md

+## You have an Azure subscription that contains four virtual machines.
+Each virtual machine is connected to a subnet on a different virtual network.

+You install the DNS Server role on a virtual machine named VM1.

+You configure each virtual network to use the IP address of VM1 as the DNS server.

+You need to ensure that all four virtual machines can resolve IP addresses by using VM1.

+What should you do?

+Select only one answer.

+`Configure a DNS server on all four virtual machines.`

+`Configure network peering.`

+`Create and associate a route table to all four subnets.`

+`Create Site-to-Site (S2S) VPNs.`

+`By default, Azure virtual machines can communicate only with other virtual machines that are connected to the same virtual network.
+If you want a virtual machine to communicate with other virtual machines that are connected to other virtual networks, you must configure network peering.`

+`A route table controls how network traffic is routed.
+But without network peering, network traffic is still limited to single virtual network.`

+`Configuring a Site-to-Site (S2S) VPN is incorrect because you are not connecting on-premises virtual machines to the cloud.`

 ## You have an Azure subscription.

 You plan to implement four Azure virtual networks that will be peered.
 All virtual machines will use a DNS suffix of contoso.com.